 My lifestyle changed a lot as I began placing more importance on healthy eating, exercise and self care.
 I have grown a deep understanding of how quickly time can move, and the importance of practising mindfulness and presence.

-Q: Having gone through the experience, what words of advice would you offer to new vegan mums out there who are just about to start their journey?
+Q: Having gone through the experience, what words of advice would you offer to new plant-based mums out there who are just about to start their journey?

 A: The biggest advice I have to give is to surround yourself with a support network, even if you don’t anticipate you’ll need it.
 The first year (and even beyond) can be extremely taxing, both physically and mentally.
 If you don’t have friends and family close by, then make your own support by joining new social media groups for parents, employing a postpartum doula and night nanny... anything you can to make sure you have help.
 As we had no family close by, we hired an au pair, which was an absolute game changer.